-Advanced Manufacturing & Materials Processing (AM2P) Laboratory and 3D Printing Laboratory
+Advanced Manufacturing & Materials Processing Laboratory and 3D Printing Laboratory

 Director: Dr. Tushar Borkar

-The AM2P and 3D Printing labs provide the state-of-the-art facilities for realizing next generation materials and educating the next generation of engineers.
-The focus of the labs is on processing of advanced materials particularly metallic materials such as metals, alloys, and composites via advanced manufacturing processes including additive manufacturing/3D printing techniques.
-The current research in the labs include understanding the effect of selective laser melting (SLM) processing parameters on densification, microstructure and mechanical properties of 316L stainless steel; spark plasma sintering of low modulus beta titanium alloys; and development and processing of in situ Ni-Ti-C composites by mechanical alloying followed by spark plasma sintering.
+The Advanced Manufacturing & Materials Processing (AM2P) and 3D Printing labs provide state-of-the-art facilities for realizing next-generation materials and educating the next generation of engineers.
+The focus of the labs is on the processing of advanced materials particularly metallic materials such as metals, alloys, and composites via advanced manufacturing processes including additive manufacturing/3D printing techniques.
+The current research in the labs includes understanding the effect of selective laser melting (SLM) processing parameters on densification, microstructure, and mechanical properties of 316L stainless steel; spark plasma sintering of low modulus beta titanium alloys; and development and processing of in situ Ni-Ti-C composites by mechanical alloying followed by spark plasma sintering.

 Director: Dr. Hanz Richter

-The lab is dedicated to theoretical and applied research in the broad areas of control, robotics and mechatronics.
+The Control, Robotics, and Mechatronics (CRM) lab is dedicated to theoretical and applied research in the broad areas of control, robotics and mechatronics.
 Projects always comprise all stages of the control engineering cycle, from theoretical development to practical demonstrations, including modeling and simulation.

 Director: Dr. Eric Schearer

 The Center for Human-Machine Systems (CHMS) aims to improve human-machine systems by combining the unique capabilities of the engineered and natural subsystems.
-The center will do this by providing to its members a synergistic environment and resources to promote the development of high-quality, well funded, and high impact research projects.
+The center will do this by providing its members with a synergistic environment and resources to promote the development of high-quality, well-funded, and high-impact research projects.

 For more information, check the CHMS Website or email Dr. Shearer at firstname.lastname@example.org.